OphidiaBigData/ophidia-server/README.md

 10. globus-gsi-proxy-core-devel (only for GSI support)
 11. globus-gssapi-gsi-devel (only for GSI support)
 12. voms-devel (only for GSI support)
-13. GNU libmatheval (a patched version from 1.1.11)
+13. GNU libmatheval (only for selection statement)

 **Note**: